antoinettesmith/Onboarding-Tracker-UI/README.md

 2. Choose **"Deploy to Vercel"** or **"Deploy to Netlify"**
 3. Sign in and deploy instantly

-### From GitHub Repository
-If you've exported to GitHub, you can deploy using:

 **Vercel:**
 ```bash
 npm i -g vercel